 Chatbots equipped with language processing capability could replace human interaction with customers in the offering, service renewal, first notice of loss and customer support.
 Thanks to machine learning techniques and insights gained from the conversation, they can provide a unique, personalized customer experience.

-Check Actionbot’s skills in customer assistance.
+See Actionbot’s skills in customer assistance.
 Try out this customer support demo

 Lead generation and conversion

 Research shows that if a query is not taken care of within 5 minutes, the chance it can convert into a lead decrease by over 400%.
-That’s why a quick and reliable answer from a chatbot increase lead conversion.
+That’s why a quick and reliable answer from a chatbot can increase lead conversion.